Gap Analysis: Guide and Template

 by Tom Wright, on Jul 10, 2019 3:24:00 PM

 Most of us have at least a rough vision of where we'd like to take our organization.
-But sometimes, expressing that vision in a clear and concise way can be challenging.
+But sometimes, knowing where and how to begin can be challenging.
 This is where the process of gap analysis comes into play.
-Gap analysis gives us a broad framework for defining not just where we are today, but more important where we want to be and how we're going to get there.
+Gap analysis is a great strategic analysis tool that gives us a broad framework for defining not just where we are today, but more important where we want to be and how we're going to get there.

 What is a Gap Analysis?

 Gap Analysis is the process of comparing your current state to your desired future state, then creating a series of actions that will bridge the identified gap.
 It's a great tool to use as part of an internal analysis of your organization.